 If you’re a bookworm, you’re in good company on Instagram.
 Lots of people use the platform to share recommended reads with each other, and giving people a glimpse into your own bookshelf will show your audience what’s been on your mind lately.

 Take a good shot of the book cover you’re reading, or share an inspirational quote from the book with your audience.
 Tag the author, and perhaps you’ll get their attention as well!

 What to post to showcase your skills

-Use the carousel post type to condense how-to articles into short-and-sweet how-to posts on Instagram.
-HBR is known for these type of posts.
+Use the carousel post type to condense longer articles into short-and-sweet how-to posts on Instagram.
+HBR is known for these types of posts.

 Industry news or stats

 Future employers like to know that you keep up with the latest news in your industry.
 Showcasing interesting facts and statistics you pick up while doing research or reading your favorite publications is a great way to show employers your genuine passion for your chosen career.

 Have you ever been an employee of the month or received some other award or recognition at work?
 Maybe you were interviewed for the company blog or wrote a guest post on a reputable site.
 Whatever you do that deserves recognition, share it on your Instagram!